All Episodes

 I am holding here in my formerly nicotine stained fingers.

-It's by uh Jan Crawford Greenberg.
+It's by Jan Crawford Greenberg.

-She's their their legal correspondent babe.
+She's their legal correspondent, babe.

-Typically the justices rise to the bench, they turn around, leave the courtroom for their chambers in very short order.
+They turn around, leave the courtroom for their chambers in very short order.

-Justice Suter lingered behind at his chair, waiting to walk alongside her almost as if he wanted to see if she needed assistance.
+As Justice Ruth Buzzy Ginsburg slowly collected her things and carefully left the courtroom, Justice Souter lingered behind in his chair, waiting to walk alongside her, almost as if he wanted to see if she needed assistance.

 It was strikingly odd.